 The Colonnades at The Signet Library also featured in Outlander series 3 as the interiors of the Governor’s Mansion in Jamaica.
-You can book in for the finest afternoon tea in Edinburgh and toast a glass of Ginger ale like the cast did too!
-Read more here.

 Or, head into Canongate for more novel locations and visit the Tolbooth Jail, Canongate Kirk where Colum meets Jamie and Claire or the Palace of Holyroodhouse where they try to top the Jacobite rebellion.

 Craigmillar Castle played Ardsmuir Prison in series 3.
 Or, head to the nearby village of Roslin and visit the Gunpowder Mills featured in series 1.
 Glencorse Old Kirk is also where Jamie and Claire tied the knot!

 You can visit the seat of the MacKenzie Clan, Castle Leoch by heading to Doune Castle or Deanston Distillery featured as Jared’ wine store in La Havre.
 Nearby, Drummond Castle Gardens featured as the Royal Gardens of Versailles.